tsankotsanev/gplay/README.md

 * price

 ## Installation
-For this project we are gonna be using [Pip](https://pip.pypa.io/en/stable/installation/) to install the packages we need
+For this project we are going to use [pip](https://pip.pypa.io/en/stable/installation/) to install the packages we need
 1. Clone the project
 `git clone https://github.com/tsankotsanev/gplay`
 2. Activate virtual environment through the [terminal](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/) or if you're using [PyCharm](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) he can do this for you